movermeyer/CryptsyPythonAPI/README.md

 API for Cryptsy.com Exchange utilizing completely built-in functions and utilities of Python 2.7.

+Note: the next version of this API wrapper will introduce A LOT of API changes so be warned, here be dragons.

 Author's Note
 -------------
 This API wrapper is a fork of [ScriptProdigy's CryptsyPythonAPI](https://github.com/ScriptProdigy/CryptsyPythonAPI).